kyma-project/kyma/docs/04-operation-guides/operations/08-install-uninstall-upgrade-kyma-module.md

 title: Install, uninstall and upgrade a Kyma module
 ---

 Learn how to install, uninstall and upgrade a Kyma module.
-To see the list of all Kyma modules, go to [Overview](/docs/01-overview/README.md).
+To see the list of all available and planned Kyma modules, go to [Overview](/docs/01-overview/README.md).

 ## Install a Kyma module

 To install a module, deploy its module manager and apply the module configuration.
-See the already available Kyma modules with their quick installation steps and links to their GitHub repositories below:
+See the already available Kyma modules with their quick installation steps and links to their GitHub repositories:

 ### Prerequisites